LewisJones0/SEI-Project-4-CryptoPocketBook/README.md

 This was the first project where I utilised Python and Django for the back-end.
 I found utilising Python to build relationships for the database and building API controllers alot harder than it was in the previous project where we used Node.js.

 Overall I am very happy with how this project has worked out.
-It is a functioning product and a user would be able to have useful information be outputted from
+It is a functioning product that a user would be able to gain useful information out of if they inputted their own data into it.

+Other features that I initially wanted to add were cuting during development.
+This was due to the amount of time it took me to work on core functionality.
+The two main other features I wanted to implement were PnL graphs and API's implementations to actual exchanges (so users could simply log into their exchange and my applications would automatically integrate their wallet data).